 10. Avocados: They are rich in fats, vitamin B complex, vitamin K, fiber and vitamin E. it has been shown through studies that its regular consumption can help in lowering the cholesterol levels.
 Avocados are also found to be useful in dealing with diabetes and several types of cancers.

 11. Leafy green vegetables: It has been shown through studies that regular consumption of leafy green vegetables like cabbage and spinach can lower the risk of type 2 diabetes.
 Spinach contains antioxidants in abundance, specifically in raw, steamed or slightly boiled form.
 It is rich in vitamins like A, B-6, C, E, and K, and minerals like selenium, zinc, betaine, phosphorus, niacin, potassium, manganese, copper, folic acid, calcium, and iron.
+You can also give your body a boost with vegetable detox smoothies.

 12. Sweet potatoes: Sweet potatoes contain high amounts of dietary fiber, vitamin A, B-6 and C. It also consists of minerals like potassium and iron.
 It is considered to be a rich source of proteins and carbohydrates.